Capacitor types: Ceramic capacitors

-The great plasticity of ceramic raw material works well for many special applications and enables an enormous diversity of styles, shapes and great dimensional spread of ceramic capacitors.
+The plasticity of ceramic raw material works well for many special applications and enables a diversity of styles, shapes and dimensional spread of ceramic capacitors.
 The smallest discrete capacitor, for instance, is a "01005" chip capacitor with the dimension of only 0.4 mm × 0.2 mm.

 The construction of ceramic multilayer capacitors with mostly alternating layers results in single capacitors connected in parallel.
-This configuration increases capacitance and decreases all losses and parasitic inductances.
+This configuration increases capacitance and decreases losses and parasitic inductances.
 Ceramic capacitors are well-suited for high frequencies and high current pulse loads.

 Because the thickness of the ceramic dielectric layer can be easily controlled and produced by the desired application voltage, ceramic capacitors are available with rated voltages up to the 30 kV range.

 Some ceramic capacitors of special shapes and styles are used as capacitors for special applications, including RFI/EMI suppression capacitors for connection to supply mains, also known as safety capacitors, X2Y and three-terminal capacitors for bypassing and decoupling applications, feed-through capacitors for noise suppression by low-pass filters and ceramic power capacitors for transmitters and HF applications.